vkibaja/vkibaja.github.io/_projects/2024-07-22-Data-Breach-Analysis-Case-Study-project.md

 [Data Breach Analysis Case Study](https://vkibaja.github.io/assets/Data.Breach.Analysis.Case.Study.Paper.pdf)

-### Data Breach Analysis Case Study Paper Summary
+### A Brief Summary of the Marriott Data Breach Analysis Case Study

-For my Data Breach Analysis Case Study Paper, I selected a data breach incident to examine and analyze in detail.
-This project is intended to span over the course duration, allowing me to integrate various cybersecurity concepts covered in class into my analysis.

-#### Introduction
-The paper begins with an introduction to the chosen data breach incident, providing a brief overview of the context and the significance of the breach.
-I aim to set the stage for a thorough analysis by highlighting the importance of understanding data breaches in today's cybersecurity landscape.

-#### Description of the Data Breach
-In this section, I delve into the specifics of the data breach, starting with the source and motivation behind the attack.
-I detail how the breach was detected, including the technical aspects and the timeline between the initial exploit and detection.
-I also cover the methods used for exploitation and the type and number of records breached.

-#### Mapping to the MITRE ATT&CK Framework
-Using the MITRE ATT&CK Framework, I identify the attack tactics and techniques used in the incident.
-This mapping helps in understanding the adversary's behavior and the steps they took to execute the breach.

-#### Response, Recovery Actions, and Impact
-I analyze the response and recovery actions taken by the organization involved, as well as the role of authorities and industry peers.
-This section includes notifications to impacted users and authorities, and an assessment of the breach's impact on regulations and the industry.
-I also reflect on what I would have done differently in handling post-breach procedures, focusing on incident response and controls.

-#### Concluding Remarks
-The paper concludes with a summary of the key points discussed and the lessons learned from the data breach analysis.
-I emphasize the importance of proactive security measures and continuous improvement in incident response strategies.

-#### References
-All sources used in the research are cited according to Kate L. Turabian’s Manual for Writers of Research Papers, Theses, and Dissertations.
+In my comprehensive analysis of the 2018 data breach at Marriott International Inc., I delve into the intricacies of one of the most significant data breaches in American history.
+The breach, attributed to Chinese state hackers, exposed the personal data of up to 500 million guests.
+This included sensitive information such as passport numbers, addresses, credit cards, and more.

+The breach was discovered on September 7, 2018, by an IBM Guardium database alert tool, revealing that the attackers had been infiltrating the system since 2014.
+The hackers employed various sophisticated tactics outlined in the MITRE ATT&CK Framework, including exploiting software vulnerabilities and using malware such as Remote Access Trojans (RATs).

+Marriott's response involved substantial containment measures and infrastructure changes, including disabling compromised accounts, resetting passwords, and implementing multi-factor authentication.
+However, the company's delay in notifying users and the public drew criticism and led to significant legal repercussions.

+This case study not only assesses the immediate impact of the breach but also examines the broader implications for data privacy legislation and industry practices.
+My analysis provides critical insights into the methods and motivations of state-sponsored cyber attacks and highlights essential lessons for improving cybersecurity protocols.

+For a deeper understanding of the technical details and the broader context of this data breach, I invite you to read the full paper.

-This case study not only provides a detailed analysis of a specific data breach but also integrates technical and contextual cybersecurity concepts learned throughout the course.
-The goal is to develop a comprehensive understanding of data breaches and enhance my ability to propose effective countermeasures.
+This case study not only provides a detailed analysis of the Marriott data breach but also integrates technical and contextual cybersecurity concepts learned throughout the course.
+The goal was to develop a comprehensive understanding of data breaches and enhance my ability to propose effective countermeasures.

 [Data Breach Analysis Case Study](https://vkibaja.github.io/assets/Data.Breach.Analysis.Case.Study.Paper.pdf)